NepaliTelecom.com

 160 MHz wider channel

-As mentioned above, WiFi 6 gets 160 MHz channel width which is wider by double against WiFi 5’s 80 MHz.
-The doubled channel width lets faster connection from the router to your devices.
+As mentioned above, WiFi 6 gets a 160 MHz channel width which is wider by double against WiFi 5’s 80 MHz.
+The doubled channel width lets faster connections from the router to your devices.
 In tandem with OFDM and its increased throughput capacity, you can view 8K videos, and stream your videos flawlessly.

 TWT, OBSS, and Focused Beams

-Among other features of WiFi 6 include TWT and BSS.
+Other features of WiFi 6 include TWT and BSS.
 TWT or Target Wake Time allows APs to manage activity in a WiFi network.
 If an AP is not sending or receiving data packets, they go into sleeping mode saving the battery of devices.
 Meanwhile, Overlapping Basic Service Sets or OBSS improves network congestion allowing for swift connectivity.
 Focused Beams in it can focus on a particular device or device to improve its speed and stability.

 Check out: How to choose the best router for your home Wifi?